AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-3.md

 Another beautifull thing about tools is that even though, they can do a **lot** you only need to learn what _you_ need, to achieve your goals.

-I know no person who knows everything there is about bash, probably only the original programmers and contributors do, and that is a _group_ of people
+I know no person who knows everything there is about bash, probably only the original programmers and contributors do, and that is a _group_ of people, a collective.

 I do know one person who know a _lot_ about different shells, but that is simply because she *had to* gain that knowledge, due to her programming ENV: